Amazing Swedish Meatballs in Creamy Gravy are just about the easiest dish to emerge from your kitchen.

 What is a good side dish to eat with Swedish meatballs?

-And while Swedish meatballs in the crockpot were good, I still think I prefer to make them my way.
-In the morning, then allow them to cool, and then reheat the night I plan to eat them.
-It's as if the elements have had the opportunity to get to know one another or something.
-Just sooooo good.
+And while Swedish meatballs in the crockpot were good, I still think I prefer to make them from scratch to avoid drying them out.
 Easy Swedish meatballs, with just the littlest bit of planning, are easier than one might think.

 Want a bigger or smaller serving size?
 Hover over the serving size and move the bar until you get the number of servings you want.
 Easy.